opendi-org/containerized-authoring-demo/readme.md

 ### Submit a Pull Request!

 If you go through all of the above steps, please submit a PR so that we can incorporate your database support work in the public version of this project!
 We'd love to eventually support more GORM-friendly databases.

+## Maintenance: Pushing new Images to Docker Hub

+You will need: Push permission for Docker Hub repos [iamkeldev/opendi-cdd-authoring-tool](https://hub.docker.com/repository/docker/iamkeldev/opendi-cdd-authoring-tool/general) and [iamkeldev/opendi-example-api-go](https://hub.docker.com/repository/docker/iamkeldev/opendi-example-api-go/general).

+To push new versioned images for the CDD Authoring Tool or the Go Example API to Docker Hub:
+1. Run `./run-update-and-push-images.sh` in the parent directory of the project.
+2. Enter a new version number for each updated service.

+`run-update-and-push-images.sh` will automatically update the `latest` tag for each updated Image as well.

+macOS and Linux developers may need to adjust permissions for `run-update-and-push-images.sh` to allow its execution.
+From a Terminal session running in this repository's base directory:
+- (macOS) run `chmod 755 ./run-update-and-push-images.sh`.
+- (Linux) run `sudo chmod +x ./run-update-and-push-images.sh`